alex-netkachov/pwd/README.md

 When the passwords folder is a git repository, the tool helps updating the repository on startup and pushing changes after exiting from the tool.

+The tool provides autocomplete for commands and paths.

 # List of Commands